-But now that Microsoft has ended support for Windows XP, any outstanding bugs and security holes are never going to be fixed.
+But once Microsoft ended support for Windows XP, any outstanding bugs and security holes are never going to be fixed.
 So if you’re still using it, you’re living on borrowed time.

 New bugs can’t be banished

 Perhaps unsurprisingly, the first major new bug in Windows XP was discovered just after Microsoft ended its support.
 The problem lies in Internet Explorer itself rather than the operating system, but with Microsoft no longer issuing updates for that either, it makes little difference.
 Chrome and Firefox no longer support it either. y

-Microsoft recently released an emergency patch for Windows XP following the global ransomware attack which hit hundreds of countries in May - although this was extremely exceptional due to the circumstances, so don't expect to be rescued every time.
+Microsoft released an emergency patch for Windows XP following the global ransomware attack which hit hundreds of countries in May - although this was extremely exceptional due to the circumstances, so don't expect to be rescued every time.